d-kozak/enticing/index-server/SPEC.md

     requestPayload = {
         documentId: UUID,
         collectionId: string,
-        query:string, // if we want to see how the query match the document format // as in '/query'
+        query:string?, // optional, if we want to see how the query match the document wantedIndexes // as in '/query'
     }
     ```
     ```javascript
     responsePayload = {
         title: string,
-        url: url, // ?? redundant, since we already know it from the snippet, but might be useful, maybe? ?? text, // as in '/query',
+        url: url, // url of the source text, // as in '/query',
-        mapping: Array<QueryMapping>
-    }
+        mapping: Array<QueryMapping>? // optional, only used if query was specified }

     ```